 In short: more tech = more money.
 Now, that’s a nice formula to consider.
 Though, again, is it ‘more tech’, or is it better use of tech?

 Either way, it’s a win-win.
-If better use of tech/more investment in tech leads to more profits that means that the firm will – unless all that extra cash goes into PEP – mean that there is even more next year to invest in tech….and so on.
+If better use of tech/more investment in tech through the use of the best money making apps 2022 leads to more profits that means that the firm will – unless all that extra cash goes into PEP – mean that there is even more next year to invest in tech….and so on.

 In turn the clients will – it’s hoped – get a better and more efficient service, which will make them stick to certain law firms.
 And that too is good for the tech leading firms.